 private Integer currentIndex = 0;

-public CustomIterator(List<SObject> records) {
+public CustomIterator(List<SObject> records) {this.records = records;

 }public Boolean hasNext() {return currentIndex < records.size();